 - Be a part of the conservation and preservation of the ecosystem around your workplace.

-Mahes has been a naturalist for almost 13 years now.
+Mahes has been a nature guide for almost 13 years now.
 He comes from Nepal.
 He grew up in and around Chitwan National Park in Nepal.
 His father was a tiger-trapper, so he grew up hearing stories of the wild.
 Though his informal training for his future career began when he started volunteering for the projects at Chitwan National Park.
 He would help in data collection on the animals or for the census.
 He would escort safaris.

 When I asked Mahes how did he learn – he said by observing.
 The whole jungle is in front of you – start observing and start learning.
-My little research would later tell me that most naturalists at this point in time are self-trained like Mahes.
-He indicates that sensing the animal behavior is very important.
+My little research would later tell me that most nature guides at this point in time are self-trained like Mahes.
+He indicates that sensing animal behavior is very important.
 If the animal is in a good mood you can take some leverage but if it is a bad mood, you must leave it alone.

 Mahes came to India or rather Kanha national park in 2006 and joined Pugdundee Safaris.
 He went on a 10-day training that introduced him to the local species of Reptiles, Mammals, birds, and plants.

 What Skills do I need for being a Naturalist?

-Like any other profession, being a naturalist has its own skill requirements, here are some of them.
+Like any other profession, being a nature guide has its own skill requirements, here are some of them.